How do I attach a

 How do I find and list all tagged recipes in all cookbooks?

-There is no direct way to do this but here is a workaround.
 From the recipe selection window (Recipes...
 Recipes...), select the "tagged" radio button, then press the Search... button.
-In the search dialog, click the "all recipes" radio button.
-In the search keyword text box, enter all vowels (v5.14 and earlier)
+In the search dialog, click the "all cookbooks" radio button.
+Leave the search keyword text box blank (v5.15 and higher) and press the Search button.

 Should I use multiple cookbooks or keep all my recipes in one cookbook?